rishiswethan/Diabetic-Retinopathy-Detection-Retinal-Vessel-Segmentation/README.md

         -------
         outputs: dict of str: int
             You'll get a dictionary of image paths and their corresponding predicted labels.
-            The labels are encoded as integers, so you'll need to decode them to get the actual labels given below.

-                FULL_LABELS = {
-                    0: 'No_DR',
-                    1: 'Mild',
-                    2: 'Moderate',
-                    3: 'Severe',
-                    4: 'Proliferate_DR',
-                }

             Example:
                 >>> Predict().predict(cf.INPUT_FOLDER)  # contains 3 images